Migration from v5 to v6

 }

-Version 5.5.0 introduced TypeScript support.
-You might have retrieved the type IntlService from ember-intl/services/intl, a path that is rather long to remember.
+v5.5.0 introduced TypeScript support.
+You might have retrieved the type IntlService from 'ember-intl/services/intl', a long path to remember and type.

 import { service } from '@ember/service';